zolagonano/a-ninjas-handbook/src/chapter_4.md

 - **Regular Audits:** It should have regular security audits by independent third parties to verify the no-logs policy and the overall security of the service.

 But these characteristics can vary based on the user's threat model.
 Not everyone cares about multi-hops and no-log policies.
 You should always act based on your threat model.

+---

+These were the bare minimums of privacy and security.
+As the book progresses, the chapters will become more technically advanced and more focused on anonymity.
+The next chapter will be all about encryption, as it is the building block of security in the online world.